zhenkewu/CFRL/README.md

 with the same probabilities for an individual had the individual belong to a different subgroup defined by some sensitive attribute (such as race and gender).
-At its core, counterfactual fairness views the observed states and rewards as biased proxies of the (unobserved) true underlying states and rewards, where the bias is associated (?) with the sensitive attribute.
+At its core, counterfactual fairness views the observed states and rewards as biased proxies of the (unobserved) true underlying states and rewards, where the bias is often a result of the observed sensitive attribute.
 Thus, to ensure counterfactual fairness, we want the policy to be based on the true underlying states and rewards rather than their biased proxies.